khalladay/khalladay.github.com/all/blog/_posts/2014-05-16-Coloured-Shadows-In-Unity.md

 ---
 layout: post
-title: Don't Pay $50 for Coloured Shadows.
+title: Colouring Shadows in Unity
 ---

-See the title?
-At the time of writing this, there is a package on the asset store that colours shadows in Unity.
-It costs $50.
-Colouring shadows isn't that hard.
+If you've ever looked for help getting different coloured shadows in your Unity game, you were probably surprised by how little there is on the forums in the way of help.
+In fact, at the time of writing this, the most help that google turned up was a $50 package on the asset store.
+Colouring shadows is not that hard, in fact, it's only a few lines of shader code.

 This post is going to show you a really simple way to get some really groovy shadows in Unity.